A BRIEF HISTORY OF GARDENING

 By Tim Lambert

 The earliest gardens were grown for practical reasons.
 People grew herbs or vegetables.
-However when man became civilised an upper class emerged with the leisure to enjoy purely decorative gardens.
+However, when man became civilized an upper class emerged with the leisure to enjoy purely decorative gardens.
 They also had servants (or slaves) to do the gardening for them.

 After the fall of Rome gardening declined in Western Europe.
 However the church still made some gardens for growing herbs (e.g. for medicines) and some flowers were grown to decorate church altars.